1) Background

 Non monetary items that are measured that are measured at fair value in a foreign currency are transalated using the exchange rates at the date when the fair value is determined.Transalation differences on assets and liabilities carried at fair value are reported as part of fair value gain or loss.

-9 Income tax i
+9 Income tax :

 (i) The income tax expense or credit for the period is the tax payable on the current period’s taxable income based on the applicable income tax rate for each jurisdiction adjusted by changes in deferred tax assets and liabilities attributable to temporary differences and to unused tax losses.

-(ii) The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period in the countries where, the company and its subsidiaries and associates operate and generate taxable income.
+(ii) The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period in the countries where the company and its subsidiaries and associates operate and generate taxable income.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
 It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.

-(iii) Current income tax expense comprises taxes on income from operations in India and is determined in accordance with the provisions of the Income Tax Act, l96l.Minimum Alternate Tax (MAT) is paid in accordance with the tax laws, which gives rise to future economic benefits in the form of tax credit against future income tax liability.
+(iii) Current income tax expense comprises taxes on income from operations in India and is determined in accordance with the provisions of the Income Tax Act, 1961.Minimum Alternate Tax (MAT) is paid in accordance with the tax laws, which gives rise to future economic benefits in the form of tax credit against future income tax liability.
 The company offsets on a year on basis, the current tax assets and liabilities, where it intends to settle such assets and liabilities on a net basis.
 The current tax expense recognized in the financial statements is net off MAT credit utilized during the period.

 (iv) Deferred income tax is provided in full, using the balance sheet approach, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements.
 However, deferred tax liabilities are not recognized if they arise from the initial recognition of goodwill.
 Deferred income tax is also not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting profit nor taxable profit (tax loss).
 Deferred income tax is determined using tax rates (and laws) that have been enacted or substantially enacted by the end of the reporting period and are expected to apply when the related deferred income tax asset is realized or the deferred income tax liability is settled.